zreown/kwk-l1-silly_string-kwk-students-l1-dfw-070918/README.md

 7. Let's take the string `"Astounding aardvarks, arguably an ancient animal, always ate apples and acorns and artichokes all around Athens, amazing!"`.
 We want to use the `gsub` method to switch all `A` for `O`, as well as all `a` for `o`.
 We'll need to chain `gsub`s.
 <p data-visibility='hidden'>KWK-L1 Silly String</p>

+## Hints

+Don't edit the variable names in the file.
+Try running `ruby silly_string.rb` to see what is being printed.